-One very powerful option ETA offers with the ADA Barrier Management System is the ability to view the database over the Internet.
-This database has a high level of security with password protection at the user and manager levels.
-It offers quick access to the barrier data as well as to the photographs and plans indicating the location of the barriers.
-Other information includes a summary of the survey process and how to read and interpret the data.
-With this system users can set schedules for barrier removal and assign responsibility for the completion of each task to a particular individual or group.
+One very powerful, no-cost option ETA offers with the ADA Barrier Management System is the ability to view your database over the Internet.
+The database resides on an SSL server with a high level of security and password protection at the user and manager levels. presented in a series of highly intuitive screens that anyone can easily understand and use.
+It offers quick access to the barriers data as well as to the photographs and plans indicating the location of the barriers.
+Other information includes a summary of the survey process, how to read and interpret the data, and numerous reports as needed.
+With this system users can set schedules for barrier removal and assign responsibilities for the completion of each task to a particular individual or group.
 Once the removal is completed, users can update the information to reflect the actual cost and time spent to remove each barrier and add "after" photographs showing the completed barrier removal.
-Users can easily update the database either over the Internet or by downloading data into Microsoft Access or Excel, or other software packages.
-The data is presented in a series of highly intuitive screens that even a database novice can easily understand and use.
-The database also allows the user to select from a series of standard reports and to filter the data to include or omit particular types of information.
+The SBS database also allows the user to select from a series of standard reports and to filter the data to include or omit particular types of information.
 Barrier information is available in seconds and individually tailored output, from work orders to coordination reports, is as close as your local printer.
+Users can easily update the database either over the Internet or by downloading data into Microsoft Access or Excel, or other software packages for importing into the ETA system.
+We also have the ability to use web services features to interactively link the ETA BMS to other client databases if needed.